apache/sling-site/README.md

 * Fix references like `refs.authentication-tasks.headers.excerpt` as well as `.title` references
 * Fix remaining `refs.` links
 * Remove or replace the `[TOC]` macro
+* Resync the content with the current Sling website if needed, initially synced at r1798604

 ## JBake notes
 * Currently using 2.5.1, see under `/bin`, docs at http://jbake.org/docs/2.5.1